 The resilience of memory.

-This track musically depicts the construction of the Berlin Wall begins, restricting movement between East Berlin and West Berlin and forming a clear boundary between West Germany and East Germany, Western Europe and Eastern Europe.
+This track musically depicts the construction of the Berlin Wall, restricting movement between East Berlin and West Berlin and forming a clear boundary between West Germany and East Germany, Western Europe and Eastern Europe.
 Torschlusspanik is a combination of three German words – literally translating to “gate-shut-panic”.

 Is built around the binaural and electromagnetic recordings of a 1961 Ford Consul.
 When idling, the engine resonates at the frequency 65 Hz – the note of C.

 The Canadian Red Cross Memorial Hospital in the grounds of Cliveden, Taplow, Buckinghamshire is where the twins were born in 1961.

 Originally built in 1914 as a military hospital the facility became a civilian hospital and a centre for research into rheumatism in children.
 The hospital was closed in 1985 and lay derelict for more than two decades, becoming notorious, along with the 1/4 mile long Grand Corridor, as one of Britain’s most haunted hospitals.

 Celebrates the Soviet cosmonaut Yuri Gagarin becoming the first human in space, orbiting the Earth once in Vostok 1.